dspringuel-va/blog-posts/ts-mockito/README.md

 });
 ```

-Finally, there are some advices that one should know in order to not get lost in the
+Finally, here are some tips that one should know in order to not get lost in the
 sea of mocks and create tests that are hard to read.
-Those advices come from the `Mockito`
+These tips come from the `Mockito`
 documentation page

 > * Do not mock types you don’t own